Kyubyong/neural_japanese_transliterator/README.md

-# Neural Japanese Transliterator—can you do better than SwiftKey™ Keyboard?
+# Neural Japanese Transliteration—can you do better than SwiftKey™ Keyboard?

+## Abstract
-In this project, we examine how well CNNs can transliterate Romaji, the romanization system for Japanese, into non-roman scripts such as Hiragana, Katakana, or Kanji, i.e., Chinese characters.
-The evaluation results for 896 Japanese test sentences indicate that deep convolutional layers can quite easily and quickly learn to transliterate Romaji to the Japanese writing system though our simple model failed to outperform SwiftKey™ keyboard.
+In this project, I examine how well neural networks can convert Roman letters into the Japanese script, i.e., Hiragana, Katakana, or Kanji.
+The accuracy evaluation results for 896 Japanese test sentences outperform the SwiftKey™ keyboard, a well-known smartphone multilingual keyboard, by a small margin.
+It seems that neural networks can learn this task easily and quickly.

 ## Requirements
-  * numpy >= 1.11.1
+  * NumPy >= 1.11.1
-  * sugartensor >= 0.0.1.8 (pip install sugartensor)
+  * TensorFlow == 1.1
   * regex (Enables us to use convenient regular expression posix)
   * janome (for morph analysis)
   * romkan (for converting kana to romaji)